singlestore-labs/singlestore-debezium-connector/README.md

 [![License](http://img.shields.io/:license-Apache%202-brightgreen.svg)](http://www.apache.org/licenses/LICENSE-2.0.txt)
 [![Github Actions status image](https://github.com/singlestore-labs/singlestore-debezium-connector/actions/workflows/maven.yml/badge.svg)](https://github.com/singlestore-labs/singlestore-debezium-connector/actions)

-**Note**: This connector is in private preview.
+**Note**: This connector is in public preview.
 It is intended for experimental use only and is not fully tested, documented, or supported by SingleStore.

 SingleStore connector for Debezium ("the connector") captures and records row-level changes that